pranabsarma18/mlzoomcamp_midterm/README.md

 # Running the app from the Cloud

 The app is hosted on Heroku.

-To test run the app edit the `url` variable of <a href="https://github.com/pranabsarma18/mlzoomcamp_midterm/blob/main/predict-test.py">predict-test.py</a> as:
+To test run the app edit the `url` variable of <a href="https://github.com/pranabsarma18/mlzoomcamp_midterm/blob/main/predict-test.py">predict-test.py</a> as follows:

 `url = https://ml-zoom-docker-ab273c292374.herokuapp.com/predict`

+Now, run the following command from anywhere:

+`python predict-test.py`